YifanIvanZhi/comp0034-week9/activities/2-testing-routes.md

 - when a request is received, that the expected HTTP status code is returned
 - when a request is received, a particular element of value of an element is present on the page
-- when a request is received, if the route includes a redirect that the redirect is to the expected location
+- when a request is received, if the route includes a redirect, that the redirect is to the expected url
 - when a request is received, check that the form data is as expected
 - when a request is received that contains JSON data, check that the JSON is valid